FACTBOX-Global sports events hit by coronavirus pandemic

 TABLE TENNIS * The world championships in Busan, South Korea, have been pushed back provisionally from March to June.

-* The March 16-22 world figure skating championships in Montreal have been cancelled. * The Czech Ice Hockey Association cancelled this season's knockout stages and no title will be awarded this year.

-* The Snow Volleyball World Tour event that was scheduled for March 12-15 in Turkey has been postponed until December.
-BOXING

-* Olympic boxing qualifiers for Asia and Oceania were moved to Jordan from China.
-GOLF
+BOXING * Olympic boxing qualifiers for Asia and Oceania were moved to Jordan from China.

 CYCLING * The final two stages of the UAE Tour were cancelled after two Italian participants tested positive.